PrintNinja - online printing made easy for creators

 What type of material would you like your cards to be made from?

-300gsm blue core is our most commonly used option and is what you will commonly see in games on the shelf of your local game store.
-We also offer coreless 350gsm art paper, plastic PVC cards, as well as an imported 330gsm black core stock that is primarily used for casino-quality cards.
+280gsm blue core is our most commonly used option and is what you will commonly see in games on the shelf of your local game store.
+We also offer coreless 350gsm stock, plastic PVC cards, as well as an imported 330gsm black core stock that is primarily used for casino-quality cards.

 What finish type and style would you like applied to your cards?

 There are two types, varnish or lamination.
 Most cards have a varnish, but if you need your cards to be water resistant then lamination is your best bet.
 For additional protection, we also offer plastic PVC cards to make your game completely waterproof.

 There are a few style choices, gloss, matte, and gloss or matte linen.
 Most cards you play with have a gloss style.
 Linen is a textured effect added after the finish is applied and is commonly found on playing cards.